 The Federal Reserve Bank of New York works to promote sound and well-functioning financial systems and markets through its provision of industry and payment services, advancement of infrastructure reform in key markets and training and educational support to international institutions.

 Regional & Community Outreach connects the Bank to Main Street via structured dialogues and two-way conversations on small business, mortgages, and household credit.

 Economic Education improves public knowledge about the Federal Reserve System, monetary policy implementation, and promoting financial stability through the Museum and programs for K-16 students and educators, and the community.

 Banks play a critical role in facilitating international trade by guaranteeing international payments and thereby reducing the risk of trade transactions.
-This paper uses banking data from the United States to document new empirical patterns regarding the use of letters of credit and similar bank guarantees.
-The analysis shows that the volume of banks’ trade finance claims differs substantially across destination countries.
-Controlling for exports, claims are hump-shaped in country credit risk and increase with the time to import of a destination market.
-They also vary systematically with global conditions, expanding when aggregate risk is higher and funding is cheaper.
-The response to changes in these macro factors is not uniform.
-Trade finance claims adjust the least in countries with intermediate levels of risk, which rely the most on letters of credit to settle payments.
-We show that a modification of the standard model of payment contract choice in international trade is needed to rationalize these empirical findings.
+This paper employs banking data from the United States to document new empirical patterns regarding the use of letters of credit and similar bank guarantees.
+The analysis reveals that trade finance is a large and highly concentrated business.
+It corresponds to roughly 20 percent of U.S. exports, with the top five banks extending more than 90 percent of the guarantees.
+We find that exporters use letters of credit the most when exporting to countries with intermediate levels of risk.
+Moreover, they rely more on this instrument in times when funding is cheap and aggregate uncertainty is high.
+However, firms do not respond uniformly to changes in global interest rates and risk.
+Those that ship to high- and low-risk countries adjust their use of letters of credit the most.
+A modification of the standard model of payment contract choice in international trade is needed to rationalize these empirical findings.